ujjwal-kr/positive-vibes/README.md

-*We welcome all the users who want to remove negativity from their children's life to be the part of our journey :rocket:*
+*We welcome all the users who want to remove negativity from their and their children's life to be the part of our journey :rocket:*

-*Our STACK -> React , Expressjs , MongoDB & Node*
+*Our STACK -> React , Expressjs , MongoDB & Nodejs*
->Authentication with JSON Web Tokens, MongoDB hosted on MLab.
+>Authentication with JSON Web Tokens, MongoDB hosted on ATLAS.

 *Made with javascript and :heart: in India*